Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 If your lease requires PL insurance and you don't have it, you're in breach of your tenancy agreement.
 That gives the landlord grounds to terminate your lease.
 It's not just about protection; it's about staying in your premises.

-What to Look for in an F&B Public Liability Policy
+What to Look for in an F&B Package

-Not all PL policies are built for F&B. A generic PL policy might cover slip-and-fall but exclude food and drink liability entirely.
-When you're getting quotes, check these specific items.
+Not all cover is built for F&B. A generic PL policy might cover slip-and-fall but exclude food and drink liability entirely, and a bare PL policy leaves your kitchen and contents exposed to fire.
+When you're getting quotes, check these items.

 |---|---|---|